 Prior to the initiation of installation operations, a survey of the proposed site should be carried out.
 This should include a bottom survey to ensure that no recent changes to the installation site such as debris and cuttings have occurred that would prevent installation of the seafloor structures.
 After installation of foundations and any other on-bottom structures, an accurate depth survey should be made to determine the as-installed position and depth of each component.

-14.6.3 Environmental Envelopes
+14.4.3 Environmental Limits, Envelopes and Monitoring

 Based on the environmental conditions anticipated at the proposed installation site, calculations and/or wave tank testing should be performed to predict motion responses of the platform.
 In particular, the acceptable range of motions (from combined wind, wave, current and swell) that the platform can experience while being installed should be determined.
 These responses may be critical when the platform is transferring from a “free floating’ to a “tension moored” condition.

 In addition, the designer should compute the acceptable range of motions of suspended or pre-installed tendons due to vortex-induced vibrations (VIV).
 VIV may occur as a result of the relative motion of the tendon through the water column, due to a combination of extreme currents and motion of the platform, including the tow of suspended tendons.

+If installation is to be performed during a time of year and/or in an area where weather windows are relatively short or unpredictable, consideration should be given to special weather monitoring means to ensure that operations may be completed within the constraints of the design environmental envelopes.

-14.6.4 Installation Plan
+14.4.4 Transportation and Installation Plan

-Installation procedures should be developed to ensure that the installation is accomplished in a satisfactory manner.
+Transportation and installation procedures should be developed to ensure that the installation is accomplished in a satisfactory manner.
 In addition to defining the sequence and interface for completing the tasks of each major phase of the installation, it should define conditions for weather, equipment status and logistic support under which installation operations should be initiated, suspended, terminated or reversed for each major phase of the procedure.
 Weather window requirements should be established for critical activities identifying when they may commence.

-14.6.5 Contingency Plan
+14.4.5 Contingency Planning and Stand-by Equipment

-Comprehensive contingency plans covering all phases of the installation should be included in the installation plan and procedures.
+Comprehensive contingency plans covering all phases of transportation and installation should be included in the installation plan and procedures.
 Consideration should be given to the reversibility of each operation if a malfunction occurs or if acceptable weather conditions degrade.

-14.6.6 Mooring and Station Keeping
+14.4.6 Temporary Mooring and/or Station Keeping

 During installation, a temporary mooring system or other means of station keeping may be required.
 This system should be capable of maintaining the platform in position during the entire installation period including anticipated storm conditions.
 Calculations and/or wave tank testing may be conducted to ensure that this mooring system will handle the forces that result from platform motions.